viciwang/hexo-theme-bootstrap-blog/source/_posts/long-title.md

 tags:
 ---

 This post has a long title.
-Make sure the title displayed right.
+Make sure the title is displaying correctly.